Maty Mauk: 2015 season

 On September 29, 2015, Missouri announced that Mauk was suspended for a violation of team policies.
 A 2019 interview with the St. Louis Post-Dispatch revealed that the suspension was due to a failed drug test for marijuana use.
 After missing four games, Mauk was reinstated on October 25 and rejoined team activities during the bye week.
 On November 1, 2015, Missouri announced that Mauk was suspended for a second time, for the remainder of the 2015 season, due to disciplinary reasons.
 According to multiple sources cited by the St. Louis Post-Dispatch, Mauk's second suspension followed a verbal confrontation that took place late at night outside of a downtown Columbia bar.
 As a result of Mauk's suspensions, freshman Drew Lock took over as starting quarterback of the Tigers for the final eight games of the 2015 season.
 Soon after the season concluded, on January 26, 2016, Mauk was indefinitely suspended from the Missouri football team after an old video surfaced of him apparently snorting a white substance; he was dismissed from the program on January 28, 2016.
-Mauk then transferred to Eastern Kentucky for the 2016 season.
+Mauk then transferred to Eastern Kentucky University for the 2016 season.